aninibread/workers-assets-template/README.md

 # workers-assets-template
-Get started with a static site built on Workers.
+Get started with a static site built on Workers..

 ## dev